How Can I Detox Safely From Alcohol?

 What Happens during Alcohol Detox?

-Patients arriving at the facility will go through an intake assessment and interview and then will be directed to the appropriate treatment area.
-Those receiving treatment for alcohol addiction will be evaluated based on the symptoms present at intake and time since their last use of alcohol.
+Clients arriving at the facility will go through an intake assessment and interview and then will be directed to the appropriate treatment area.
+Those receiving treatment for alcohol use will be evaluated based on the symptoms present at intake and time since their last use of alcohol.

 24 Hour Alcohol Detox Hotline – Get Help Now